Quadrupole

-A quadrupole or quadrapole is one of a sequence of configurations of things like electric charge or current, or gravitational mass that can exist in ideal form, but it is usually just part of a multipole expansion of a more complex structure reflecting various orders of complexity.
+A quadrupole or quadrapole is one of a sequence of configurations of things like electric charge or current, magnetic fields, or gravitational mass that can exist in ideal form, but it is usually just part of a multipole expansion of a more complex structure reflecting various orders of complexity.

 Mathematical definition

 The quadrupole moment tensor Q is a rank-two tensor—3×3 matrix.
 There are several definitions, but it is normally stated in the traceless form (i.e. $Q_{xx} + Q_{yy} + Q_{zz} = 0$).
-The quadrupole moment tensor has thus nine components, but because of transposition symmetry and zero-trace property, in this form only five of these are independent.
+The quadrupole moment tensor has thus nine components, but because of transposition symmetry and the zero-trace property, in this form only five of these are independent.